jmp/csvloc/README.md

 [![codecov](https://codecov.io/gh/jmp/csvloc/branch/master/graph/badge.svg?token=MEIHEJBWN9)](https://codecov.io/gh/jmp/csvloc)

-Merge localizable strings/translations spread across several CSV files into a single CSV file, for use with tools like [strgen][strgen]
+Merge localizable strings/translations spread across several CSV files into a single CSV file.

+It can be used in combination with tools like [strgen][strgen] to share translations between Android and iOS mobile apps.
+The CSV files containing the translations can be kept in their own files and managed with a system like [Weblate][weblate].
+Once translated, the files can be merged with `csvloc` and then ran through `strgen` to create native translations for Android and iOS.

 ## Installation